 When appropriate, the Institute may recommend or approve field trips to industrial or professional locations.

 HOUSING ASSISTANCE

-Although the Institute does not maintain dormitory facilities, students who are relocating must arrange their own housing, may contact the Dean of Education to request a list of community resources.
+Although the Institute does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the education department to request a list of community resources.